Today's featured

 Exported Commodities:

-gold, coffee, fish, milk, raw sugar (2022)note: top five export commodities based on value in dollars
+refined petroleum, cars, packaged medicine, paper, electricity (2022)note: top five export commodities based on value in dollars

 -